microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 Theming is built right into the components so feel free to test that out too!

-Open the Command Pallette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), search for "Preferences: Color Theme", and cycle through all the themes to see the components change!
+Open the Command Pallette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), search for "Preferences: Color Theme", and cycle through all the themes to see the button change!

 ![Testing That The Toolkit Theme Utilities Work](./assets/toolkit-theme-test.gif)